 One of the most common questions we receive from potential patients is whether or not they’re truly addicted to Adderall.
 The answer can be tough to figure out since millions of Americans use Adderall daily with a doctor’s prescription.

-• You’ve tried to quit Adderall on your own but have not been able to succeed
+- You’ve tried to quit Adderall on your own but have not been able to succeed.

-• Your consumption of Adderall is causing you problems at work, school, or in your personal life
+- Your consumption of Adderall is causing you problems at work, school, or in your personal life

-How does Adderall addiction treatment work?
+How does Adderall rehab in Orange County work?

 Now that we’ve covered when you might need Adderall recovery treatment, let’s look at how a typical course of treatment progresses.